 Assets of your Company are adequately insured against various perils.

-RISK MANAGEMENT POLICY
+RISK MANAGEMENT FRAMEWORK & POLICY

 As per Regulation 17(9) of SEBI (LODR) Regulations 2015 the Company has framed formalRisk Management framework for risk assessment and risk minimization for Indian operationwhich is periodically reviewed by the Board of Directors to ensure smooth operations andeffective management control.
 The Audit Committee has additional oversight in the area offinancial risks and control.

 Risk management is an integral part of business practices of the Company.
 The frameworkof risk management concentrates on formalising a system to deal with the most relevantrisks building on existing management practices knowledge and structures.

 The Company has framed formal Risk Management framework to identify evaluate businessrisks and opportunities.
 Corporate Risk Evaluation and Management is an ongoing processwithin the Organization.
 The Company's Risk Management framework is well-defined toidentify monitor and minimizing/mitigating risks.
 While defining and developing theformalized risk management system leading standards and practices have been considered.The risk management system is relevant to business reality pragmatic and simple.

 The Risk Management framework has been developed and approved by the Risk ManagementCommittee in accordance with the business strategy.
 Risk Management and Risks &concerns have also been discussed in the Management Discussion and Analysis which formspart of this report.

 The key elements of the framework include: Risk Structure; Risk Portfolio and RiskMeasuring & Monitoring and Risk Optimising.
 The implementation of the framework issupported through criteria for Risk assessment Risk forms & MIS.